 Classic & Skate Skiing (non-downhill skiers)

 Explore 55 kilometers of manicured cross-country ski trails all around Crested Butte.
-The trails are groomed for both classic and skate skiing and can accommodate any ability level from beginner to advanced.
+The trails are groomed for both classic and skate skiing and can accommodate all ability levels from beginner to advanced.
 Renting your gear is easy and affordable.
 Reserve it in advance online and you can pick up with at Crested Butte Nordic Center along with any trail passes you might need.
-You can also schedule lessons or jump in clinics to improve your skills and backcountry tours for an unforgettable experience.
+You can also schedule lessons to improve your skills and backcountry tours for an unforgettable experience.
 For more info on lessons and tours: Click Here

 For those who love hiking, snowshoeing is your winter counterpart.
 Go practically anywhere from groomed trails to pristine back country wilderness.
 Anyone who can walk, can snowshoe and there are plenty of beautiful trails Crested Butte has to offer.
 For rentals and additional suggestions visit the Crested Butte Nordic Center website and make reservations or purchase trail passes in advance.

 Coffee & Some Reading

 Pay a visit to Rumors Coffee and Tea House for some espresso, tea, and other specialty beverages.
 Once you have a hot drink in hand, scan the wide selection of books in the cozy, neighborhood bookstore Townie Books adjacent to Rumors.
 Get your buzz on, grab a book, browse the web, or enjoy some live music and local art!

 The open air Big Mine Ice Arena is free to the public and located right next to the Nordic Center at 620 2nd Street.
-If you need to rent some skates, just pop in to the Nordic Shop where they are only $15 for adults ($7 for kids).
+If you need to rent some skates, just pop in to the Nordic Shop where they are $20 for adults ($10 for kids).
 Call the rink hotline (970) 349-0974 for the daily schedule or click here.